henryleach/grey-book/README.md

 enableGoogleAnalytics = true
 ```

+This is a reminant of the theme it was forked from, and I've never tested it, I assume it works, but best test it yourself.

-### Insights Analytics
+### TinyAnalytics

 Set the following in the config file, if omitted or set to `false` it is not rendered.
+The site-id can be found when looking at the tracking code and is the jumble of letters after the last slash: `https://app.tinyanalytics.io/pixel/<this-bit-here>`.

 ```
 [params]
-insightsAnalytics = "your-getinsights.io-id"
+tinyAnalytics = "your tiny-analyics-tracking-code"
 ```

 ## License